 There are several tables below to help you calculate the number of seed beads you need.

 Number of Seed Beads Needed By Weight (Gram)

 The first table indicates how many seed beads are in a gram of beads of each size.
 Use this table to figure out how many grams of seed beads you will need when a project indicates the number of seed beads you need.
-For example, the pattern calls for 1,200 size 11 cylinder beads, you will need more around 6.5 grams.
-This is calculated by taking the total beads and diving it by the beads per gram.
+For example, the pattern calls for 1,200 size 11 cylinder beads; you will need more around 6.5 grams.
+This is calculated by taking the total beads and dividing it by the beads per gram.

 1,200 size 11 cylinder beads / 190 beads per gram = 6.31 grams

 You can also use this chart when you are working on a project where you can figure out the total number of beads needed by calculating the number of beads in each row and the number of rows that will be in the finished project.